Seasonal Contractors

 Hannah Glass

 I’m from South Boston, Virginia, and I graduated from Virginia Tech in May 2020, with my Bachelor of Science in Wildlife Conservation.
 I’ve previously worked as an avian technician for SHARP (Saltmarsh Habitat and Avian Research Program) at the Edwin B. Forsythe National Wildlife Refuge in New Jersey, which focuses on the threatened Saltmarsh Sparrow.
-I also worked as an avian technician for various projects at the Conservation Management Institute at Virginia Tech, including for cerulean warblers, red knots, tree swallows, and for breeding birds in Virginia.
+I also worked as an avian technician for various projects at the Conservation Management Institute at Virginia Tech, including for piping plovers, cerulean warblers, red knots, tree swallows, and for breeding birds in Virginia.
 I have had a passion for birds and their conservation since I was young, through birding with my dad.
-I have so much love and admiration for birds, and being able to participate in a study on owls (my favorite species of bird) is incredibly exciting!
+I have so much love and admiration for birds, and being able to participate in several seasons of research with MSRW is incredibly exciting!

 Jason Bojczyk